Today I am showing you how to design the nursery of your dreams.

 Finalize the Design of Baby’s Room with Coordinating Décor

-Once you’ve decided on the furniture and storage, it’s time to pick out the fun stuff like wall art!
+Once you’ve decided on the furniture and storage, it’s time to pick out the fun stuff like various pieces of nursery wall decoration!

 This is where I’d go a little crazy on gender-specific décor.